spectrocloud/librarium/packages/docs/content/06-integrations/00-falco.md

 # Falco

-The Falco integration is a behavioral activity monitor designed to detect anomalous activity in your applications.
-You can use Falco to monitor run-time security of your Kubernetes applications and internal components.
+Falco integration is a behavioral activity monitor designed to detect anomalous activity in your applications.
+You can use Falco to monitor the run-time security of your Kubernetes applications and internal components.

 ## Versions